templ-fun/evm-protocol/UI.md

 - `createProposalAddCouncilMember`
 - `createProposalRemoveCouncilMember`

+Council proposal guards
+- `createProposalAddCouncilMember`: the target must already be a member.
+- `createProposalRemoveCouncilMember`: proposer must be a council member; removals that would leave the council empty revert.

+DAO-only actions via `createProposalCallExternal` (target = templ)
+- `setPreQuorumVotingPeriodDAO(uint256 newPeriod)`
+- `sweepMemberPoolRemainderDAO(address recipient)`
+- `batchDAO(address[] targets, uint256[] values, bytes[] calldatas)`
+- `setRoutingModuleDAO(address module, bytes4[] selectors)`

 Security notes for UIs
 - Default to a bounded buffer, not unlimited.
 Approve `~2× entryFee` for joins (adjustable) and avoid unlimited approvals.
 - External call proposals are as powerful as timelocked admin calls; surface clear warnings.
-If batching is needed, use an executor contract like `contracts/tools/BatchExecutor.sol` and target it via `createProposalCallExternal`.
+For batching, prefer `batchDAO` (via `createProposalCallExternal`) or an executor contract like `contracts/tools/BatchExecutor.sol`.
 - Only call the router.
 Modules revert on direct calls to prevent bypassing safety checks.
 - Governance-only upgrades: there is no protocol-level upgrade authority.
 Routing and external-call abilities are controlled by each templ’s governance.
 Reflect this in copy to avoid confusing users about admin powers.